namiri-tech/docs-rdme-ng/reference/DIGITAX API REFERENCE/using-the-digitax-nigeria-api.md

 <br />

-1. A QR code
+1. A QR code\
-   2. The tax breakdown of that invoice
+   2\.
+The tax breakdown of that invoice
-      3. e-invoice metadata that includes:
+   3\. e-invoice metadata that includes:
    * Date and Time of transaction
      * Invoice number
        * Signature
          * Internal Data

 * DigiTax Dashboard (Web Browser-based Desktop application for e-invoicing) and
   * DigiTax API (for system-to-system integration without the issue of platform hopping).

 \[block:image]\
-\{\
+\{
 "images": \[
 \{
 "image": \[